Drunken boxing

-Drunken boxing (醉拳 (zuì quán)), also known as Drunken Fist, is a general name for various styles of Chinese martial arts that imitate the movements of a drunk person.
-It is an ancient style and its origins are mainly traced back to the Buddhist and Daoist religious communities.
-The Buddhist style is related to the Shaolin temple while the Daoist style is based on the Daoist tale of the drunken Eight Immortals.
+Drunken boxing (醉拳 (zuì quán)), also known as drunken fist, is a general name for various styles of martial arts that imitate the movements of a drunk person.
+It is an ancient style, and its origins are mainly traced back to the Buddhist and Daoist religious communities.
+The Buddhist style is related to the Shaolin Temple, while the Daoist style is based on the Daoist tale of the drunken Eight Immortals.
 Drunken boxing has the most unusual body movements among all styles of Chinese martial arts.
-Hitting, grappling, locking, dodging, feinting, ground and aerial fighting and all other sophisticated methods of combat are incorporated.
+Hitting, grappling, locking, dodging, feinting, ground and aerial fighting, and all other sophisticated methods of combat are incorporated.

 History

-Due to a scarcity of historical sources, it is nearly impossible to point to the time or place of drunken boxing's origin, nor to trace a credible lineage of teachers and students between drunken boxing's earlier documentation and present day practice.
+Due to a scarcity of historical sources, it is nearly impossible to pinpoint the time or place of drunken boxing's origin or to trace a credible lineage of teachers and students between drunken boxing's earlier documentation and present-day practice.
 Drunken boxing probably appeared and disappeared in different places and at different times, with little more than common cultural and martial arts context to relate the different cases of drunken boxing with each other.